Bullavirinae: Structure

 Viruses in Bullavirinae are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
 The diameter is around 30 nm.
-Genomes are circular, around 6.1kb in length.
+Genomes are circular, 4.4 to 6.1kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by pilus-mediated adsorption into the host cell.
 Replication follows the ssDNA rolling circle model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by bacteria lysis.

 Enterobacteria serve as the natural host.
 Transmission routes are passive diffusion.